My Origin Story

 Why Capital Founders OS Exists

+I operate at an unusual intersection.
 I've spent years building businesses as a co-founder and entrepreneur.
 I also work in the investment and wealth management industry.
-While I don't provide financial advice to end clients directly, I've helped many UHNW individuals and contacts solve complex problems.
+Those two perspectives don't overlap as often as you'd think.

 What I'm Still Learning